NFL preseason: Why games are still worth traveling to see

 Among fans and travelers, going to see NFL preseason games gets something of a bad rap.
 To be honest, I can see why.

-Games aren’t any cheaper to attend during the preseason.
+Games often aren’t any cheaper to attend during the preseason.
 That goes for tickets, hotels, extras like tailgate parties — the whole nine yards.
 So you’re basically paying full price to see a watered-down product.

 The biggest stars — or, if you’re a casual NFL fan, players you’ve heard of — never play during the preseason because they don’t want to risk an injury before the games truly count.
 So why should you pay to watch players who might not be part of the team in a few short weeks?